-All stockholders as of the record date are welcome to attend the 2017 Annual Meeting.
+All stockholders as of the record date are welcome to attend the 2018 Annual Meeting.
 If you attend, please note that you will be asked to present government-issued identification (such as a driver's license or passport) and evidence of your share ownership of our Common Stock on the record date.
-This can be the Notice or your proxy card.
-If your shares are held beneficially in the name of a bank, broker or other holder of record and you plan to attend the 2017 Annual Meeting, you will be required to present proof of your ownership of our Common Stock on the record date, such as a bank or brokerage account statement or voting instruction card, to be admitted to the 2017 Annual Meeting.
+This can be your proxy card.
+If your shares are held beneficially in the name of a bank, broker or other holder of record and you plan to attend the 2018 Annual Meeting, you will be required to present proof of your ownership of our Common Stock on the record date, such as a bank or brokerage account statement or voting instruction card, to be admitted to the 2018 Annual Meeting.

-No cameras, recording equipment or electronic devices will be permitted in the 2017 Annual Meeting.
+No cameras, recording equipment or electronic devices will be permitted in the 2018 Annual Meeting.

-Information on how to obtain directions to attend the 2017 Annual Meeting is available at.www.heatbio.com.
+Information on how to obtain directions to attend the 2018 Annual Meeting is available at:www.heatbio.com.